 Cyclecomputers are generally inexpensive, compact and light in weight.
 Batteries last for a year or more.
 A cyclecomputer offers speed, distance and time information, but no location information.
 You must depend on a map, cue sheet or your knowledge of the area to chart your course.
-The distance reading is taken directly from the road, and can be very accurate, but it is never exactly repeatable.
+The distance reading is taken directly from the rotation of a bicycle wheel, and can be very accurate, but it is never exactly repeatable.

 A GPS unit is expensive, relatively bulky and heavy, and can run down its battery in a few hours.
 To last through a long day of riding or a multi-day tour, a GPS unit needs an external power source: battery, solar charger, or hub generator.
 The leading GPS brand in the USA for cycling is Garmin.
 Mio (also sold under the Raleigh and Ciclosport brand names) is popular in Europe.
 A smartphone can serve as a GPS unit, but has the same issues with battery life, expense, bulk and weight.
 Mounting it on the handlebar requires a bracket, sold separately.
 On the other hand, many people already have a smartphone.
 Some fancy digital watches ahve GPS, but a batery charge generally does not last as long as with a phone.

 GPS units for use in motor vehicles give directions to a destination, but GPS units and smartphone GPS apps for bicycling can also work with a home computer to upload and download routes, give an estimated time of arrival on the chosen route -- etc. A smartphone can also download directly from the Internet over the cell-hone network

 Many popular bicycle routes are being published on the Internet in a standard GPS format.
 The premier Web site with this information is ridewithgps.com, where you can also develop a route entirely on the computer, to download as a map, cue sheet, or GPS input.